Social media replaces nothing, yet complements everything

 — Danisa Gray (@danisansedigita) April 14, 2018

 Social media is also – for better or worse – an amplifier of your message.
-If your product is not good to begin with, amplifying your message in social media might attract more to your presence, but it won’t improve your product.
+If your product is not good to begin with, amplifying your message on SM platforms might alert more to users your presence, but it won’t improve your product.

 The same goes for your customer service.
 I blogged some time ago asking if your customer service is ready for social media.
 That post was a case study of a famous international airline reaching out to me as an influencer to offer me a free flight.
 Yet when I followed their instructions and contacted customer service, they knew nothing about the influencer outreach program and thus I had an unintentionally negative customer experience.

-Don’t get me wrong: social media has tremendous benefits for any given company in any given industry, but it will only work for you when you have the mindset that social media replaces nothing yet complements everything.
-As I wrote in my book on social media strategy, Maximize Your Social, any social media initiative must follow this path for success:
+Don’t get me wrong: social media has tremendous benefits for any given company in any given industry, but it will only work for you when you have the mindset that it replaces nothing, yet complements everything.
+As I wrote in my book, Maximize Your Social, any SM initiative must follow this path for success:

 - The existence of corporate strategy objectives